 She was born Celia Laighton on June 29, 1835, in Portsmouth, N.H.
-Her father, Thomas Laighton, was appointed lighthouse keeper on White Island, one of nine tiny islands off the coast of Maine and New Hampshire.
+Her father, Thomas Laighton, was appointed lighthouse keeper on White Island.
 Celia only had her two brothers, Cedric and Oscar, to play with.
 Of her island life, she once wrote,

 One of the first things a settler on the Isles of Shoals has to learn is to live as independently as possible.

-They moved to Newtonville and immersed themselves in Boston’s literary circles.
+They moved to Newtonville, Mass., and immersed themselves in Boston’s literary circles.
 At 17 Celia gave birth to her son Karl, who was injured during delivery.
 He was bright, but nervous, temperamental and dependent.
-Her second son, Roland, became a prominent mycologist.
+Soon she gave birth to another son, John, and then her youngest, Roland, who became a prominent mycologist.

 Levi took the boys on long hunting trips, which Celia resented.
 She also hated living in Newtonville.
 She called her home ‘a household jail’ and complained of the ‘hideous ironing. ..the trinity of the soapkettle, the ashcan and the cookstove.’
 She wrote a poem called Landlocked, which Levi discovered and took to publisher James T. Fields.
 He published the poem, and many others by Celia, in the Atlantic.
 Celia became friends with his wife, Annie Adams Fields, who ran a literary salon on Beacon Hill.

 In 1866, Celia’s father died and she spent more time on Appledore Island, helping her family with the hotel.
-Her growing literary fame attracted artists, writers and intellectuals, including Ralph Waldo Emerson, Nathaniel Hawthorne, Henry Wadsworth Longfellow, John Whittier, Thomas Bailey Aldrich, Sarah Orne Jewett, James and Annie Fields, William Morris Hunt and Childe Hassam, Hassam painted several pictures of her in her garden.
+Her growing literary fame attracted artists, writers and intellectuals, including Ralph Waldo Emerson, Nathaniel Hawthorne, Henry Wadsworth Longfellow, Thomas Bailey Aldrich, Sarah Orne Jewett, James and Annie Fields.

 I cannot tell you how beautiful it is to be here, and I wish for you every day.
 It is so still and heavenly and fresh and full of promise.
 I work all day long, mostly out of doors, and there are so many pleasant things to do.
 Not easy, there is a great deal of hard work, but I love it all; and Karl is so good and helps me with the heaviest, and we have such a good time together.